Golofeevad/Python_BI_2022_SysTask/README_hw_8.md

 - `uniq` - filters an input file removing duplicated lines from it;

 The individual scripts could be downloaded from the repo, after that`chmod +x {file}` should be runned in terminal to make files executable.
 The repo also contains `install.py` script.
 Running it enables to run the scripts without providing their paths.
+Thus, to use above-mentioned utilities one should enter `*{path_to}/utility_name*.py` in a command line or, after using `install.py` script just `*utility_name*.py`.